-Christian has recently graduated from Murdoch University with a Bachelor of Veterinary Medicine and Surgery, and Renae has experience working within animal shelters and clinics.
+Christian has graduated from Murdoch University in 2017 with a Bachelor of Veterinary Medicine and Surgery, and Renae has experience working within animal shelters and clinics.
 Both are highly passionate about animal welfare.

 Little PAWS Rescue aims for a ‘no kill’ policy, however in some extreme circumstances the company accepts that this cannot always be achievable as in cases of terminal illness, severe chronic pain or extreme aggressiveness.

 The company believes strongly that every animal, no matter the size, shape, age, breed, medical or behaviour problem, should, and will be given a fair chance at a new life in a forever home.